-Busy Bees Australia, and the entities it owns and controls, have robust systems and controls in place to address the risk of modern slavery taking place in the business.
+The Busy Bees Group has robust systems and controls in place to address the risk of modern slavery taking place in the business.

 We are committed to ensuring that there is no modern slavery or human trafficking our supply chains or in any part of our business.